Former UI student gets 4 years of probation for selling cannabis

-URBANA — A former University of Illinois student’s foray into selling cannabis has resulted in a felony conviction and the loss of about $25,000 and his chance to study at the UI.
+URBANA — A former University of Illinois student’s foray into selling cannabis has resulted in a felony conviction, the loss of about $25,000 and his chance to study at the UI.

 Alexander Veach, 22, of Elmhurst, formerly of the 100 block of East Green Street, Champaign, pleaded guilty Monday before Judge Randy Rosenbaum to possession with intent to deliver between 2,000 and 5,000 grams of cannabis, a Class 1 felony.